ToMakPo/UWCB-04-Code_Quiz/README.md

 ![The starting page](https://i.imgur.com/NDIGchc.png)

 When the user clicks the "Start Quiz" button, the quiz will start and the user will be brought to the first question.
-Each time the quiz starts, the questions are randomly sorted, as are teh answers to the questions.
+Each time the quiz starts, the questions are randomly sorted, as are the answers to the questions.

 ![The quiz page](https://i.imgur.com/Ly8aVIO.png)